joker1007/embulk-output-kafka/README.md

 If avsc and avsc_file are null, embulk-output-kafka fetch a schema from schema registry.
 But currently, embulk-output-kafka supports only TopicNameStrategy.
+If you want to use another subject name, use `subject_name` parameter.

 ## Example